Slashdot

 ReactOS does not even have SMB support (I suppose, based on the summary) which seems like a really basic thing to not have.

-I hope they wind up with a great, really usable product, but I suspect t
+I hope they wind up with a great, really usable product, but I suspect the interest in this project will be minimal.

 It might seem like it is too late for a dos emulator/clone to be very useful today, however people still seem to find a thousand and one household uses for DOSBox, FreeDOS, etc. There are tons and tons of of niche programs that are written to run on older versions of Windows which we don't have the source code for anymore.
 So I imagine people will be able to find uses for ReactOS well into the future.